dbrisingr/wander/README.md

 Features include
   - User Registration / Sign up
+  - Locations sorted by popularity
   - Leaderboards
-  - Customise / point to any location and find shortest route
+  - Customise / point to any location and find the shortest route to it

 ### Screenshots

 Main Screen
 ![Alt text](https://github.com/dbrisingr/wander/blob/master/main/screenshots/Screenshot_2015-04-20-13-27-02.png "Screenshot 1")

-Exploration Mode (free)
+Exploration Mode (aka, "Free Mode")
 - You can click at any point on the map and wander will calculate the fastest route for you
 ![Alt text](https://github.com/dbrisingr/wander/blob/master/main/screenshots/Screenshot_2015-04-20-13-27-20.png "Screenshot 2")